close print view

 What is the mechanical code?

 The mechanical code controls the design, installation, maintenance, alteration, and inspection of mechanical systems, including heating systems, ventilating systems, steam and hot water heating systems, process piping, boilers and pressure vessels, appliances utilizing gas, liquid or solid fuel, chimneys and vents, mechanical refrigeration systems, fireplaces, barbecues, incinerators, crematories, fire suppression systems, air pollution control systems, and system utilizing solar or geothermal energy.
-The 2006 Michigan Mechanical Code went into effect December 3, 2007.
-Provisions for one- and two-family dwellings are included in the 2006 Michigan Residential Code.
+The 2012 Michigan Mechanical Code is currently in effect.
+Provisions for one- and two-family dwellings are included in the 2009 Michigan Residential Code.